18th April 2018

 The dental implants process

-The dental implants process in total, takes around 12 months.
+The dental implant process in total takes around 12 months.
 In this blog post, we’ll outline the treatment you’ll receive so you know what to expect.

 1. Initial Consultation